Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Introduction

-The environment surrounding the black hole, in particular the distribution of DM, offers an additional convincing explanation for possible departures from conventional predictions, in addition to modified gravity theories.
-The discovery of huge elliptical and spiral galaxies was the first significant development in the seek for DM \cite{rubin1980rotational}.
-Persic found that about $90\%$ of a galaxy's mass is made up of DM \cite{persic1996universal}.
-Estimating DM's contribution close to the galactic centre is especially important since there is strong evidence that DM halos around astrophysical black holes \cite{EHT1,EHT6,sofue2013mass,boshkayev2019model,jusufi2019black,konoplya2019shadow,konoplya2022solutions,hou2018black,liang2023thermodynamics,gohain2024thermodynamics,ovgun2025black,jha2025thermodynamics}.
-Several DM distributions are covered by the Dehnen density distribution, which is frequently used to describe dwarf galaxies \cite{dehnen1993family,mo2010galaxy}.
-These investigations usually use the $\text{Dehnen}-(1,4,1)$ type, which is the Hernquist DM distribution.
-The Hernquist decay is more consistent with the dynamical evidence of dwarf elliptical galaxies under observational restrictions.
-Nevertheless, there is still a dearth of comprehensive investigation into how Hernquist DM halos alter the Schwarzschild black hole shadow's observable properties.
-Although the effects of Hernquist DM halos on the photon sphere radius and shadow radius of Schwarzschild black holes are discussed in Ref.\cite{jha2025thermodynamics,ahmed2025observable,feng2025shadow}, accretion models are not taken into account.
-Furthermore, the direct contribution of important factors like centre density and core radius to lensing rings and photon rings is not quantified in accretion model studies, which mostly concentrate on vacuum or uniform DM backgrounds \cite{gralla2019black,zeng2020influence,zeng2020shadows,li2021shadows,he2022shadow,peng2021influence,zeng2022shadows,zeng2025holographic,shaikh2019shadows,shi2024shadow,feng2025shadow,amir2018shadows,eiroa2018shadow,amarilla2012shadow,konoplya2019shadow,mizuno2018current,meng2023images}.
-There is currently no systematic investigation that combines comprehensive accretion models with a Hernquist DM halo.
-We cannot use black hole shadows as accurate probes to restrict DM characteristics due to this gap.
+The environment surrounding the black hole, in particular the distribution of DM, offers a compelling explanation for possible departures from conventional predictions, in addition to modified gravity theories.
+The discovery of massive elliptical and spiral galaxies marked a significant development in the search for DM~\cite{rubin1980rotational}.
+Succeeding studies indicated that about $90\%$ of a galaxy's mass is composed of DM~\cite{persic1996universal}.
+Estimating DM's contribution close to the galactic centre is especially important since there is strong evidence that DM halos around astrophysical black holes~\cite{EHT1,EHT6,sofue2013mass,boshkayev2019model,jusufi2019black,konoplya2019shadow,konoplya2022solutions,hou2018black,liang2023thermodynamics,gohain2024thermodynamics,ovgun2025black,jha2025thermodynamics}.
+Several DM distributions are covered by the Dehnen density distribution, which is frequently used to describe dwarf galaxies~\cite{dehnen1993family,mo2010galaxy}.
+These investigations usually use the $\text{Dehnen}-(1,4,1)$ type, corresponding to the Hernquist DM distribution, is widely used to describe elliptical galaxies.
+The Hernquist profile provides a mathematically tractable description that is consistent with the dynamical evidence of galaxies.
+Nevertheless, more detailed examination is necessary to understand the distinct observational signatures of Schwarzschild black holes embedded in Hernquist DM halos, especially under realistic accretion scenarios.
+Although the effects of Hernquist DM halos on the photon sphere radius and shadow radius have been discussed in Ref.~\cite{jha2025thermodynamics,ahmed2025observable,feng2026shadow}, accretion models remains less explored.
+Furthermore, quantitative studies linking halo parameters, such as central density and core radius, to the structure of lensing and photon rings are limited, as most existing works concentrate on vacuum or uniform DM backgrounds~\cite{gralla2019black,zeng2020influence,zeng2020shadows,li2021shadows,he2022shadow,peng2021influence,zeng2022shadows,zeng2025holographic,shaikh2019shadows,shi2024shadow,feng2026shadow,amir2018shadows,eiroa2018shadow,amarilla2012shadow,konoplya2019shadow,mizuno2018current,meng2023images}.
+This work aims to bridge this gap by conducting a systematic comparison of accretion models within a Hernquist DM halo.
+Addressing this gap is essential for using black hole shadows as accurate probes to restrict DM characteristics.